 The Angels

 Angels are spirits created by God, without bodies, endowed with intelligence and will.
 They stand before him in adoration and carry his messages to men.
-The word itself says it: “angel” comes from the Greek angelos (ἄγγελος), the messenger.
+The word itself says it: “angel” translates the Hebrew mal’ak (מַלְאָךְ) and the Greek angelos (ἄγγελος), which both mean the messenger.
+Saint Augustine makes it precise: “spirit” names what they are, “angel” what they do; the name angel designates an office, not a nature.
 Scripture names them from its first pages to its last, witnesses of the invisible world that God created together with the visible.

 Created spirits

-Angels are creatures: they began to be, like everything that is not God.
-“By him all things were created, in the heavens and on the earth, the visible and the invisible.”
-Colossians 1:16 They are pure spirits, without matter or body, and for that reason they do not die.
+Angels are creatures: they began to be, like everything that is not God. “in him all things were created, in heaven and on earth, the visible and the invisible: Thrones, Dominions, Principalities, Powers.
+All things were created through him and for him.”
+Colossians 1:16 That God created the invisible world as well as the visible is a point of faith: the Fourth Lateran Council, in 1215, defined it, teaching that God, from the beginning of time, made out of nothing both orders of creature, the spiritual and the corporeal, the angelic and the earthly.
+Angels are pure spirits, without matter or body, and for that reason they do not die.
 Each is a person: he knows and he loves, with an intelligence keener and a will firmer than ours.
+Having no matter to set them apart as men are set apart from one another, the angels are not divided into individuals of one species: each differs from every other as much as one species differs from another, and none has its like.
+This is why their multitude is beyond number, and each angel unique.
 When Scripture lends them wings or a face, it speaks in images, to make perceptible what escapes the senses.

 An ordered multitude